-I think you’re right on the money about the recent increase in traffic being the cause of your blog loading slower than it used to.
+I think you’re probably right about the recent increase in traffic being the cause of your blog loading slower than it used to.

-All other things being equal, any website will slow down as the traffic it receives increases, and that goes double for blogs that run on a CMS like WordPress.
+All other things being equal, any website will slow down as the traffic it receives increases, and that goes double for blogs that run on a dynamic platform like WordPress.
 I’m afraid that’s just a fact of life in the blogging world.

 But that being said, there are several factors that can cause a blog to slow down in addition to a less-than-capable server.